GSA/piv-guides/pages/locally-trusted-ocsp.md

 There are primarily two different approaches for obtaining certificates for the Microsoft OCSP Responder implementation.
 In one approach, the Online Responder has permissions to automatically request certificates from an online Microsoft CA on the same domain.
 If done in a dedicated, network isolated domain with hardware security modules, this approach can be relatively secure.
 The other option, which is described to a an extent below, is to manually install a certificate which you obtain from an offline CA.

-> <i class="icon-info"></i>  Regardless of the certificate issuance approach, Windows clients require every certificate in the chain, including the self signed root, to express OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage extension.
+> <i class="icon-info"></i>  Regardless of the certificate issuance approach, Windows clients require every certificate in the chain, *including the self signed root*, to express OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage extension.

 The first step is to generate a new signing key and certificate request file.
 You will need to create an INF file that specifies the details to include in the request.
 See [Appendix 1 - Sample OCSP INF file](#Appendix-1---Sample-OCSP-INF-file-1) for an example.
 Once you've created your INF file, open an administrative command window on the server and use the following command:

 	certreq -new <inf_filename>.inf ocsp.req

-This command should generate a new singing key and output a signed certificate request to *ocsp.req*.
+This command should generate a new signing key and output a signed certificate request to *ocsp.req*.
 Deliver this request file to your CA and obtain your OCSP Responder certificate.
+Note that this file is PEM encoded - you can open it in notepad and copy/paste the content.

-Ensure it meets the requirements of an OCSP Responder certificates before proceeding.
+After obtaining your new certificate, ensure it meets the requirements of an OCSP Responder certificate before proceeding:

-	TODO Put requirements here
+- OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage
+	- This *should* be marked critical
+- The id-pkix-ocsp-nocheck (1.3.6.1.5.5.7.48.1.5) extension is present
+	- including this prevents clients from checking the OCSP Responder certificates revocation status
+- Key Usage must contain Digital Signature (80)
+	- This *should* be marked critical
+- The Subject Alternative Name *should* contain DNS Name = OCSP Server DNS name

-After copying the new certificate to the OCSP Respodner server, use the following command to import it:
+After copying the new certificate to the OCSP Responder server, use the following command to import it:

 	certreq -accept <certificate_filename>.cer